Information and Communication Technology (ICT)

 On top of this, we have also decided not to be ‘pigeon-holed’ into a single path of ICT direction.
 To this point, the school has a ‘dual-device’ strategy in the deployment of equipment throughout the school.
 This means that in the P2, P4 and P6 classes, iPads are the primary device used by teachers and pupils.
 In P3, 5 and 7 classes the primary device is a window 10 tablet – either Acer or Windows Surface tablets.
 By taking this approach, the children in the school will be exposed to (and be comfortable with) a range of devices and approaches to ICT that will support them regardless of the school they move to after P7.

 There is a carefully chosen pathway of skills for the children to learn as they move through the school and this is recorded in a ICT skills booklet.
 As well as this, the teaching staff’s planning reflects the needs and assessment criteria of the Northern Ireland Curriculum, ensuring a smooth progression of skills development.
 We are always looking at new ways to challenge the children to improve themselves and their skills.

 Recently, the school has been using a variety of equipment to enthuse and encourage the children.
 Throughout the school, there are many examples of good practice.

-Two of out teachers are Microsoft Innovative Experts (MIE’s) recognised for the work they have been doing in embedding the use of OneNote in their practice.
+- Four of our teachers are Microsoft Innovative Experts (MIE), recognised for the work they have been doing in embedding the use of OneNote in their practice.

-Our Vice-Principal is a Microsoft ‘Fellow’ in Education – the highest accolade awarded by Microsoft -in recognition of the ground-breaking work that has been going on in the school.
+- Our Principal is a Microsoft Fellow in Education – the highest accolade awarded by Microsoft – in recognition of the groundbreaking work that has been going on in the school.
 He has represented Northern Ireland on the world stage a number of times and was worldwide runner-up in the Innovative Use of Technology in the Community in the Microsoft Awards in 2010, held in Cape Town.